 This crockpot beef bone broth is a fantastic base for rich soup recipes or simply sipping for better health.
 It’s incredibly easy to make, and with this recipe, you’ll learn all the tips to make sure it’s made right.
 No weak flavors, no over or underdoing it and no impurities left behind.
 It can also be made in the Instant Pot!

 I use this broth in my richest recipes because it’s so flavorful and cozy.
-Perfect for Beef Bourguignon, French onion soup, savory rice dishes – It’s also perfect for sipping if you want to ward off a cold or improve your over-all health.
+Perfect for Beef Bourguignon and French onion soup.
+It’s also perfect for sipping if you want to ward off a cold or improve your overall health.
 It just takes a bit of time, and it can be frozen for months so you’ll never waste a drop.

 You’re going to let it simmer for 2 whole days.
 Not 8 hours, not 24, but a full 48.
 You can technically make a broth in just 1 day, but if you came for easy and mediocre, you came to the wrong blog.
 Here at She Keeps a Lovely Home, we’re all about easy but fancy (and full of flavor!)